grumat/glossy-msp430/README.md

 requires more embedded intelligence to fully attend a request, reducing the number of in and outs to complete a request.
-As a result, faster responses are expected and that is exactly what you experience with the referred solution for the ARM platform.
+As a result, faster responses are expected and that is exactly what you experience with the **Black Magic Probe** solution for the ARM platform.

 Another important point: This is a my hobby project and no boss or time schedules are priorities here.
 I am reading and reviewing all STM32 hardware documentation, to extract all possible performance for this application.
-For example, bit banging is the fastest way to develop a JTAG/SBW protocol and currently I've already developed a JTAG implementation based on a combination of SPI+DMA+Timer to generate the **TMS signal logic** and the result of this work added the following
+For example, bit banging is the fastest way to develop a JTAG/SBW protocol and currently I've finished development of a JTAG implementation based on a combination of SPI+DMA+Timer to generate the **TMS signal logic** and the result of this work added the following
 benefits:
 - Transmit a request at **9 MHz** using a STM32F103 controller (**72MHz / 8 = 9MHz**).
 This is at least double the speed of the best
-case scenario for bit-banging (MSP430 JTAG interface limits this interface to **10MHz**).
+case scenario for bit-banging (by the way, MSP430 JTAG interface limits this interface to **10MHz**).
 - Easy possibility to select lower speed to **4.5**, **2.25**, **1.13**
-and **0.56 MHz** improve connection when using lengthy cables or lower power supplies.
+and **0.56 MHz** and improve connection when using lengthy cables or low supply voltages.
 - On newer STM32 variants it is possible to reach the **10 MHz** limit by choosing MCU clocks of **80** or **160 MHz**.
 - Possibility to use DMA to feed data to the SPI device while MCU is